Stock market today: Wall Street drifts around its records ahead of a busy week

 NEW YORK (AP) — U.S. stocks are drifting around their record heights on Monday.

-The S&P 500 was 0.1% lower in early trading, coming off its latest all-time high set this year and its 16th winning week in the last 18.
-The Dow Jones Industrial Average was down 145 points, or 0.4%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was 0.1% lower in morning trading, coming off its latest all-time high set this year and its 16th winning week in the last 18.
+The Dow Jones Industrial Average was down 60 points, or 0.2%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.3% lower.

-U.S. stocks have been roaring higher since late October on excitement that inflation appears to be cooling, cuts to interest rates may be coming and the U.S. economy has so far shrugged off predictions for a recession.
+Momentum is slowing for U.S. stocks after roaring higher on excitement that inflation appears to be cooling, cuts to interest rates may be coming and the U.S. economy has so far shrugged off predictions for a recession.
 At the same time, a frenzy around artificial-intelligence technology has catapulted some stocks to stratospheric heights.

-Super Micro Computer, which sells server and storage systems used in AI and other computing, jumped another 18.7% Monday.
-It’s already more than tripled in 2024 after more than tripling last year.
+Super Micro Computer, which sells server and storage systems used in AI and other computing, jumped another 19.5% Monday.
+It had already more than tripled in 2024 after more than tripling last year.

-It’s the first trading for the stock since an announcement that it will join the S&P 500 index of the biggest U.S. stocks on March 18.
+It’s the first trading for the stock since an announcement that it will join the S&P 500 index of the biggest U.S. stocks in two weeks.
 Such a move could drive even more investment in the company.

 The poster child of AI mania is Nvidia, whose chips are powering much of the move into AI.
-It rose another 3.7% Monday to bring its gain for the young year so far to 72.2% after more than tripling in 2023.
+It rose another 3.6% Monday to bring its gain for the young year so far to 72.2% after more than tripling in 2023.
+It was the strongest single force pushing upward on the S&P 500.

 Such spurts are bolstered by a surge in profits and expectations for tremendous growth to continue.
 But they are also raising worries about another potential bubble as prices whiz at breathtaking speeds.